rselent/rselent.github.io/_posts/2019-11-22-An-Airbnb-Exploration-of-New-York-City.md

 <p align="right">![](../img/posts/airbnb-nyc/context.png)</p>

-If we remove the map from underneath all those datapoints, we'd still be able to clearly define all five Boroughs of New York City.
+<p align="right">If we remove the map from underneath all those datapoints, we'd still be able to clearly define all five Boroughs of New York City.
 That's insane.
-Here's a look at those 48,000 Airbnb rentals and how they're divided up between each Borough:
+Here's a look at those 48,000 Airbnb rentals and how they're divided up between each Borough:</p>

 ![](../img/posts/airbnb-nyc/context-bars.png)